-Garden Study Weekend 2023
+Garden Study Weekend 2025

 Garden Study Weekend Symposium

 Hollister House Garden Study Weekend brings together some of the most important voices at work today in the fields of horticulture and garden design for a weekend of learning, inspiration, and networking.
-This year we are honored to welcome an extraordinary panel of speakers.
+This year we are honored to welcome another extraordinary panel of speakers.

-Garden Study Weekend 2023
+Garden Study Weekend 2025

 Moderator